kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - EBS volumes are characterised by `size`, `throughput`, and `IOPS` - IO Operations/second

-- `EBS Snapshots`
+### EBS Snapshots

 - EBS volumes can be backed up using snapshots
 - Snapshots takes only the actual blocks on the volume
 - Snapshots can be used for `migration` - `resizing`, `changing the volume type`, and `encryption`

-- `EBS Encryption`
+### EBS Encryption

 - Data at rest is encrypted inside the volume
 - All the data in the flight moving between instance and volume is encrypted
 - All snapshots are encrypted
 - It has minimal impact on latency
 - It leverages keys from `KMS (AES-256)`

-- `Instance Store`
+### Instance Store

 - Some instances do not come with `Root EBS` Volume, instead they come with `Instance Store`
 - They are physically attached to the machine
 - Pros:  Better I/O performance
 - Cons: Instance store is `lost on termination`, `cannot resize volumes`, and `backups must be operated by the user`

-## AWS Route 53 - Need to pay money to buy a domain
+## Route53

-- It is a managed DNS (Domain Name System): Collection of rules and records which helps clients understand how to reach a server through URLs
+- It is a `managed DNS` (Domain Name System): Collection of rules and records which helps clients understand how to reach a server through URLs

 - AWS has 4 types of records